ervinyy077/neon-starship/README.md

+Reminder: this is an inspiration, so feel free to remix and tweak the code.

 Option 1: If you are viewing this inside a collaborative environment or coding workspace that has a built-in preview pane, you can often just click a button like "Preview," "Run," or "Show Webpage" to see the game immediately.

 Option 2: Save as an HTML File on Your Computer